Earn a diploma in civil engineering - 2021/2022

-With Fanshawe's Civil Engineering Technology program, you'll study structural engineering concepts like the design of steel frame and reinforced concrete buildings.
-You'll analyze theories for the treatment of water, sewage and solid wastes.
-You'll learn how to select and test construction materials, and you'll develop skills in computer assisted design (CAD) and drafting, electronic surveying methods and writing technical reports.
-You'll be trained to ensure that our communities remain safe and connected by learning on cutting-edge engineering technology, and with in-class lectures.
+With Fanshawe’s Civil Engineering Technology program, you'll study structural engineering concepts like the design of steel frame and reinforced concrete buildings.
+In our civil engineering courses you will analyze theories for the treatment of water, sewage and solid wastes.
+You will learn how to select and test construction materials and develop skills in computer assisted design (CAD) and drafting, electronic surveying methods and writing technical reports.
+With a diploma in civil engineering you will be trained to ensure that our communities remain safe and connected by learning on cutting-edge engineering technology, and with in-class lectures.
 As well, you'll receive hands-on experience in the field of civil engineering, with a full twelve months of paid co-op.

 When you graduate, your career options will be as dynamic as your training.
 Work with consulting engineers, surveyors, testing and inspection firms, government agencies and contractors involved in road and building construction and subdivision development.
 Whatever your path, civil engineering is a vital and respected career path.

-I came to Fanshawe to start over.
+I came to Fanshawe's civil engineering program to start over.
 I worked at the Ford St.Thomas Assembly Plant that closed in September 2011.
-Fanshawe has had a fantastic impact on my life.
+Fanshawe's civil engineering courses have had a fantastic impact on my life.
 I now have a career in Civil Engineering, new life-long friends and the security of having a chance at great jobs to support my family.